• Home

 Be sure to do a quick warm up before you start this exercise.
 You can run in place or do jumping jacks for 1-2 minutes.

-Drink plenty of water and stretch well after you are done!
+Drink plenty of water and stretch well after you are done with this quick booty workout.

 #1 Jump Squats